glopezmdphd/literature-download-pipeline/README.md

 #   cd /ABSOLUTE/PATH/TO/literature-download-pipeline && /ABSOLUTE/PATH/TO/literature-download-pipeline/.venv/bin/python main.py
 ```

+## Continuous Integration

+This repo includes a minimal GitHub Actions workflow that installs dependencies and runs unit tests on pushes and pull requests to `main`.

 ## Notes on PDFs

 - Many articles are paywalled; pipeline focuses on metadata first.